day8/re-frame/docs/Subscribing-To-External-Data.md

 In prior versions, in cases where the same query is simultaneously issued from multiple places, you'd want to de-duplicate the queries.
 One possibility is to do this duplication in `issue-items-query!` itself.
-You can count
+You can
 `count` the duplicate queries and only clear the data when that count goes to 0.

 ### Thanks To